kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Applications that we already running will continue to run and the allocated devices will remain so.
+Applications that were already running will continue to run and the allocated devices will remain so.

 ###### What happens if we reenable the feature if it was previously rolled back?